 Ultimately, the average salary of the AFL was far below that of the NFL, which had an average salary of $2.8 million in 2022.
 The discrepancy between the NFL and AFL’s pay reflects the lack of popularity that the AFL had.
 It was mostly built off of hype and gimmicks, with a similar feel to the fanfare of professional wrestling.
 Meanwhile, the NFL is rich in tradition, has numerous supporters in ad revenue, and showcases a high level of play.
 The Arena Football League started in 1987, while the NFL started in 1920.

 Another form of arena football is the Indoor Football League.
 With the inaugural season in 2009, the IFL is still playing today.
-These IFL players however make a minimum of $250 dollars in a 14-game season.
+On average, IFL players make $37,470 per season.
 With such a young league and limited popularity, it is typical for the pay to be this low.
-There are bonuses in each sport however based on performance and postseason play.
+However, there are bonuses in each sport based on performance and postseason play.

 Due to the dominance of the NFL, it is hard for any other football league to excel in America.
 This means that it will always be extremely difficult to amass a dedicated fan base that can generate money competitively with the NFL, as shown in the past with the AFL and currently with the IFL.